nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/how-to-manually-initialize-or-deploy-a-nuxeo-drive-instance.md

 More information about the parameters:

-* `USERNAME`: The username of the user who will be using Nuxeo Drive. **Mandatory**.
+- `USERNAME`: The username of the user who will be using Nuxeo Drive. **Mandatory**.
-* `URL`: The URL of the Nuxeo server. **Mandatory**.
+- `URL`: The URL of the Nuxeo server. **Mandatory**.
-* `PASSWORD`: The password of the user who will be using Nuxeo Drive.
+- `PASSWORD`: The password of the user who will be using Nuxeo Drive.
 If you don't specify the `PASSWORD` then it will be asked to the user when Nuxeo Drive is started.
-* `LOCALFOLDER`: The path to the Nuxeo Drive folder that will be created.
+- `LOCALFOLDER`: The path to the Nuxeo Drive folder that will be created.
 Path must include the Nuxeo Drive folder.
 If `LOCALFOLDER` is not specified then the default location will be picked.

-# Installer
+## Installer

 On Windows you can automatically call the `bind-server` command on install if you set up the EXE variables:

-* `TARGETURL`.
-The URL of the Nuxeo server. **Mandatory**.
+- `TARGETURL`: The URL of the Nuxeo server. **Mandatory**.
-* `TARGETUSERNAME`: The username of the user who will be using Nuxeo Drive. **Mandatory**.
+- `TARGETUSERNAME`: The username of the user who will be using Nuxeo Drive. **Mandatory**.
-* `TARGETPASSWORD`: The password of the user who will be using Nuxeo Drive.
+- `TARGETPASSWORD`: The password of the user who will be using Nuxeo Drive.
 If you don't specify it then it will be asked to the user when Nuxeo Drive is started.
-* `TARGETDRIVEFOLDER`: The path to the Nuxeo Drive folder that will be created.
+- `TARGETDRIVEFOLDER`: The path to the Nuxeo Drive folder that will be created.
 Path must include the Nuxeo Drive folder.
-* `START=auto`: Start Nuxeo Drive after the installation.
+- `START=auto`: Start Nuxeo Drive after the installation.

-## Examples
+### Examples

 Install Nuxeo Drive and configure the Nuxeo server to `http://localhost:8080/nuxeo` with the username `username`: